-The latest RTS for South Wales (2nd Review) (Sept 2020) identifies that Blaenau Gwent apportionment requirement is 5.027 million tonnes from 2016 to 2041 and that Blaenau Gwent had

-1.32 million tonnes of reserves at the end of 2016.
+The latest RTS for South Wales (2nd Review) (Sept 2020) identifies that Blaenau Gwent apportionment requirement is 5.027 million tonnes from 2016 to 2041 and that Blaenau Gwent had 1.32 million tonnes of reserves at the end of 2016.
 This equates to 26% of the total capacity required.
 As no further consents have been granted and the reserve continues to be worked this situation has likely deteriorated.

 The Plan identifies three preferred areas for mineral extraction to accommodate the requirement for a further 1.25 million tonnes: Adjacent Trefil Quarry, Tredegar; Tir Pentwys Tip, Llanhilleth; and Land South East of Cwm, Ebbw Vale.
-In terms updates, a Scoping Opinion has been sought at Trefil Quarry and a planning application has been received for the lateral extension at Trefil Quarry.
+In terms updates, a planning application was received in May 2022 for the lateral extension at Trefil Quarry.
+The applicant is addressing comments received from NRW and the application remains undetermined.
+A further planning application is anticipated to extend the period of time the existing permitted reserves can be worked.
+This would extend the operational life of the existing quarry by 5-years (i.e. until December 2029).
+Additional tonnages of workable reserves would be made accessible by the proposals which include the relocation of internal access roads and ramps.

 The promoters of Land South East of Cwm are actively working on bringing the site forward but no planning application has been received or formal pre-application discussions held to date.
-In terms of Tir Pentwys Tip, Torfaen County Borough Council refused permission for the land within their Council area.
-The applicant appealed this decision but the refusal was upheld.
-Revised access proposals for Tir Pentwys Tip quarry have been proposed as part of the candidate site submission for Torfaen County Borough Council's Replacement LDP.
-Discussions are ongoing regarding a Sub-Regional Statement of Common Ground in line with RTS2 provisions.
+In terms of Tir Pentwys Tip Torfaen County Borough Council have refused permission for the land within their Council area.
+The applicant appealed this decision but the decision was upheld.